Luckyisrael/shippex/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 This is a test project, built with React Native & Typescript.
-I had fun while working on this project although I didn't achieve my aim due to uncontrollable circumstances.
+I had fun while working on this project and enjoyed every second of it.
 Keep an eye on this repo, I will be making updates from time to time.
+Note: After pinging the enpoints with postman i couldnt get access to the api so  i used dummy data for the content of the applcation and local method of authentication.

+---

+## Login Details

+- URl - Optional
+- Email - 'test@brandimic.com' (mandatory)
+- Password = 'testy123@' (mandatory)

 ---